 Using the Bump Map model

-First unzip the Bump Map Tools download from the ArcGIS Resources-Model & Scripts page of Mapping Center.
+First unzip the Bump Map Tools you can download from here.
 Take a moment to review the contents of the file once you unzip it.
 You will see the following (figure 2):

 Figure 2.
 The contents of the download

 Take a minute to read the readme.txt file for some detailed information on the contents of the download.
 Note that there is a ToolData directory and a Scratch directory.
 If you look in the ToolData directory, you will find some DEM and vegetation data that you can use to try out these tools.
 Intermediate data will be written to and deleted from the Scratch directory automatically when you run the tools.